PelonClub/PelonClub-BaseNetwork-Monorepo/docs/en/tokenomics-en.md

 ---

+## 0. Public Token Sale (20% - 200B PELON)

+A significant portion of the total supply is allocated to public token sale, allowing the community and investors to participate directly in the ecosystem from the start.

+**Sale Features:**
+- **Pricing:** Sigmoid bonding curve with dynamic pricing
+- **Initial Price:** 0.000003 USDC per PELON token (1 USDC = 333,333.33 PELON tokens)
+- **Price Mechanism:** Price increases dynamically as tokens are sold, reaching a maximum configurable price
+- **Payment Method:** USDC (USD Coin)
+- **Anti-Whale Mechanism:** Maximum limit per wallet to prevent excessive concentration
+- **Total Limit:** 200B tokens (20% of total supply)
+- **Contract:** TokenSale deployed on Base Mainnet

+**Breakdown:**
+- **Public Sale (20% - 200B):** Tokens available for public purchase using USDC through the TokenSale contract

+**Important Note:** The 200B tokens allocated to the public sale were subtracted from the original Community & Ecosystem allocation (35% - 350B), leaving 15% (150B) for the remaining community initiatives.
+This ensures the total supply of 1 trillion tokens remains balanced.

+**Why This Matters:** The public sale democratizes token access, allows the community to participate from the start, and provides initial capital for platform development and growth.
+The anti-whale mechanism ensures more equitable distribution among participants.

+---

-## 1. Community & Ecosystem (35% - 350B PELON)
+## 1. Community & Ecosystem (15% - 150B PELON)

-The largest allocation reflects our commitment to building a thriving, engaged community.
+This allocation reflects our commitment to building a thriving, engaged community.
 This category drives user acquisition, retention, and platform growth.

 **Breakdown:**
 - **Initial Airdrops (5% - 50B):** Reward early adopters and build initial user base
-- **Participation Incentives (10% - 100B):** Encourage active engagement and platform usage
+- **Participation Incentives (5% - 50B):** Encourage active engagement and platform usage
-- **Educational Rewards (10% - 100B):** Incentivize learning and content consumption
 - **Referral Program (5% - 50B):** Viral growth mechanism for organic user acquisition
 - **DAO Governance (5% - 50B):** Empower community decision-making and decentralization

+**Note on Original Allocation:** The Community & Ecosystem category was originally allocated 35% (350B tokens), including subcategories such as Educational Rewards (10% - 100B) and Participation Incentives (10% - 100B).
+From this original allocation, 200B tokens were subtracted for the public sale, with the remainder redistributed proportionally among the remaining subcategories.

 **Why This Matters:** A strong community is the foundation of any successful Web3 project.
-By allocating 35% to community initiatives, we ensure that value flows directly to users who contribute to the platform's success.
+Although the allocation was reduced to include the public sale, we continue to prioritize community initiatives that ensure value flows directly to users who contribute to the platform's success.

 ---